Spring Cleaning Tips

 No matter what your age or how big your home is, you’re bound to have accumulated some clutter over the years.
 Spring cleaning is the perfect opportunity to downsize your possessions, and you’ll find it easier to clean the rest of the year without as many belongings.

-- Unless they are of sentimental or seasonal value, get rid of any clothes or accessories you haven’t worn in six months
+- Unless they are of sentimental or seasonal value, get rid of any clothes or accessories you haven’t worn for a couple of years – out of sight out of mind!

 - When you’re arranging books, DVDs or music, see if there are any you would happily give away, and remove them before sorting your shelves